A Complete Guide to Rottnest Island

 Without a doubt, Discovery Rottnest Island is the place to base yourself during your visit.
 Sitting just behind the sand dunes of the iconic Pinky Beach, Discovery Rottnest Island has glamping-style accommodation, with luxury tents set up to give you the ultimate island experience.
 The beds are big and comfy, the tents are kitted out with their own bathrooms and small kitchens, there’s a deck to relax on out the front, and the beach is only a few steps away.
 It’s also home to Pinky’s Beach Club, serving our favourite cocktails on the island, as well as complimentary breakfast during your stay.

-During our visit we stayed in both a Superior Tent and a Deluxe Dune Tent.
-They were both absolutely incredible options, but you can’t go past choosing a Deluxe Tent.
-With either an ocean front or dune view, you can walk straight to the beach from your deck and it is the ultimate in glamping luxury.
+Across our two visits to Rottnest Island we’ve now stayed in a deluxe dune tent, superior tent, and the deluxe family tent.
+They are all wonderful options.
+If you’re ready to splurge, you can’t go past the deluxe tents, with ocean front or dune views, you can walk straight to the beach from your deck and it is the ultimate in glamping luxury.
 Honestly, it doesn’t even feel like you’re staying in a tent at all, these tents are the absolute height of luxury.

 At the end of the day, settle into their sunset deck with a signature cocktail and enjoy the best sunset views on the island.
 Or grab an outdoor table and enjoy dinner under the colourful sky.